Stony Island Avenue

 Stony Island Avenue is a major street on South Side of the city of Chicago, designated 1600 East in Chicago's street numbering system.
 It runs from 56th Street south to the Calumet River.
 Stony Island Avenue continues sporadically south of the Calumet in the southern suburbs, running alongside the Bishop Ford Freeway, sometimes as a frontage road.
 It terminates at County Line Road on the border of Will and Kankakee Counties.

-Points of interest
+Route description

 Running roughly parallel to the Illinois Central Railroad, Stony Island Avenue forms the western boundary of Jackson Park, former home of the World's Columbian Exposition of 1893 and current home of the Museum of Science and Industry.
 Buildings of the University of Chicago line its western side, as does the national headquarters of the historically black Alpha Kappa Alpha sorority.
 Between 59th and 60th streets the Midway Plaisance runs westward to connect Jackson Park to Washington Park a mile away.
 Shortly after leaving the Hyde Park neighborhood sits Hyde Park Career Academy at 63rd Street.
-The Barack Obama Presidential Center is slated to be built in Jackson Park across from the high school.
+The Barack Obama Presidential Center is being built in Jackson Park across from the high school.